duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 - it's executed by the processor like any other program
 - is the OS a process?
 - how is it controlled?

----
-OS just throws control back to itself.

-Whenever it gives away control there's always the contingency that it'll come back.

-the collection of processes control one another.

----

 3 approaches:
 1. separate kernel